Xilinx/VMC_Help/AIE/Mixer/README.md

   - N = 32, which represents the accumulator width, and it is fixed
   - Fs = Sampling frequency

-#### Target input throughput (MSPS)
+#### Number of cascade stages
-Specifies the input sampling rate of the function in Mega Samples per Second (MSPS).
-The value must be in the range 1 to 1000 and the default value is 200.
+This determines the number of kernels the Mixer will be divided over in series to improve throughput.